facebook/create-react-app/docusaurus/docs/getting-started.md

 ### `npm test` or `yarn test`

-Runs the test watcher in an interactive mode.
+Runs the test watcher in an interactive mode<sup>\*</sup>.
 By default, runs tests related to files changed since the last commit.

 [Read more about testing](https://facebook.github.io/create-react-app/docs/running-tests).

+> \*You can disable this behavior by passing the flag `--no-watch` if needed though, interactive mode is suggested.

 ### `npm run build` or `yarn build`